 Dates: 3–8 December 2025 Location: Accra, Ghana

-The Medicines Patent Pool (MPP) is thrilled to participate in ICASA 2025, the largest HIV/AIDS, STIs, TB, Malaria, and health systems strengthening conference in Africa.
-This 23rd edition, themed “Africa in Action: Catalysing Integrated Sustainable Responses to End AIDS, TB & Malaria”, offers a pivotal platform to advance dialogue, share innovation, and drive collective action.
+The Medicines Patent Pool (MPP) was thrilled to participate in ICASA 2025, the largest HIV/AIDS, STIs, TB, Malaria, and health systems strengthening conference in Africa.
+This 23rd edition, themed “Africa in Action: Catalysing Integrated Sustainable Responses to End AIDS, TB & Malaria”, offered a pivotal platform to advance dialogue, share innovation, and drive collective action.

-At ICASA 2025, MPP will join communities, governments, innovators, generic manufacturers, the World Health Organization, Unitaid, and other public health actors to shape the future of HIV response in Africa, foster collaboration, and accelerate efforts to end the HIV pandemic.
-Together, we aim to discuss innovative strategies, equitable access to treatment, and sustainable solutions that bring us closer to a world without HIV.
+At ICASA 2025, MPP joined communities, governments, innovators, generic manufacturers, the World Health Organization, Unitaid, and other public health actors to shape the future of HIV response in Africa, foster collaboration, and accelerate efforts to end the HIV pandemic.

-MPP and Unitaid will co-host a session “Breaking New Grounds: Long-Acting HIV Treatment for a New Generation” on Wednesday 3 December 2025, from 11:45 to 12:30.
-During this session, we will explore the next steps and the support needed for the rollout of CAB-LA alongside RPV-LA.
+MPP and Unitaid convened a session “Breaking New Grounds: Long-Acting HIV Treatment for a New Generation” on Wednesday 3 December 2025, from 11:45 to 12:30 GMT.
+During this session, we explored the next steps and the support needed for the rollout of CAB-LA alongside RPV-LA.

 Press and Media